Bone grafting is a procedure usually needed when there is not enough bone available to support the placement of dental implants

 Bone Grafting in Wantirna South

-Bone grafting procedures performed at Dr Sachdeva’s dental clinic are guaranteed safe and effective.
+Bone grafting procedures performed at Dr Sachdeva’s dental clinic are safe and effective.
 Your treatment plan is carefully tailored just for you!

 We are located at 287 Stud Road in Wantirna South.